PDAL/PDAL/doc/stages/filters.normal.rst

 _`always_up`
   A flag indicating whether or not normals should be inverted only when the Z component is negative.
 [Default: true]

+_`refine`
+  A flag indicating whether or not to reorient normals using minimum spanning tree propagation.
+[Default: true]